Battle of Austerlitz: Preliminary moves

 Murat initially refrained from an attack, believing the entire Russian army stood before him.
-Napoleon soon realized Murat's mistakes and ordered him to pursue quickly; but the allied army had already retreated to Olmütz.
+Napoleon soon realized Murat's mistakes and ordered him to pursue quickly, but the allied army had already retreated to Olmütz.
 According to Kutuzov's plan, the Allies would retreat further to the Carpathian region and "at Galicia, I will bury the French."

 Napoleon did not stay still.
-The French Emperor decided to set a psychological trap in order to lure the Allies out.
-Days before any fighting, Napoleon had been giving the impression that his army was weak and that he desired a negotiated peace.
-About 53,000 French troops—including Soult, Lannes and Murat's forces—were assigned to take Austerlitz and the Olmütz road, occupying the enemy's attention.
+The French Emperor decided to set a psychological trap to lure the Allies out.
+Days before any fighting, Napoleon had been giving the impression that his army was weak and desired a negotiated peace.
+About 53,000 French troops—including Soult, Lannes, and Murat's forces—were assigned to take Austerlitz and the Olmütz road, occupying the enemy's attention.
 The Allied forces, numbering about 89,000, seemed far superior and would be tempted to attack the outnumbered French army.
-However, the Allies did not know that Bernadotte, Mortier and Davout were already within the supported distance, and could be called in by forced marches: Bernadotte from Iglau, and Mortier and Davout from Vienna which would raise the French number to 75,000 troops.
+However, the Allies did not know that Bernadotte, Mortier and Davout were already within supporting distance and could be called in by forced marches—Bernadotte from Iglau, and Mortier and Davout from Vienna—which would raise the French number to 75,000 troops.

 Napoleon's lure did not stop at that.
-On 25 November, General Savary was sent to the Allied headquarters at Olmütz to deliver Napoleon's message expressing his desire to avoid a battle, while secretly examining the Allied forces' situation.
+On 25 November, General Savary was sent to the Allied headquarters at Olmütz to deliver Napoleon's message, expressing his desire to avoid a battle while secretly examining the Allied forces' situation.
 As expected, the overture was seen as a sign of weakness.
 When Francis I offered an armistice on the 27th, Napoleon accepted enthusiastically.
 On the same day, Napoleon ordered Soult to abandon both Austerlitz and the Pratzen Heights and, while doing so, to create an impression of chaos during the retreat that would induce the enemy to occupy the Heights.

-The next day (28 November), the French Emperor requested a personal interview with Alexander I and received a visit from the Tsar's most impetuous aide, Prince Peter Dolgorukov.
+The next day (28 November), the French Emperor requested a personal interview with Alexander I. He received a visit from the Tsar's most impetuous aide, Prince Peter Dolgorukov.
 The meeting was another part of the trap, as Napoleon intentionally expressed anxiety and hesitation to his opponents.
-Dolgorukov reported to the Tsar an additional indication of French weakness.
+Dolgorukov reported an additional indication of French weakness to the Tsar.

 The plan was successful.
-Many of the Allied officers, including the Tsar's aides and the Austrian Chief of Staff Franz von Weyrother, strongly supported an immediate attack and appeared to sway Tsar Alexander.
+Many Allied officers, including the Tsar's aides and the Austrian Chief of Staff Franz von Weyrother, strongly supported an immediate attack and appeared to sway Tsar Alexander.
 Kutuzov's plan to retreat further to the Carpathian region was rejected, and the Allied forces soon fell into Napoleon's trap.